Azure – Networking – Part 5 – Basics of Azure Application Gateway

 Http Settings helps in validating the request if it is going to the correct backend pool or not.
 When we are creating a new Http Settings, we need to provide input like , Name, protocol,port, if it support cookie base affinity and custom probe etc. At the time of healthy instance selection this information takes a vital role.
 It is tied up to a custom domain url and the backend pool.When creating HTTPS setting — backend-certificate is required in “.cer”format.

-The most important component of the application gateway ,which decide what do to when.
+The most important component of the application gateway ,which decide what to do and when.
 Rules helps Application Gateway to route traffic to correct back-end pool .
 Rule works as a coordinator/bridge among , Listener, Http settings and Backend pool.
 It bind all of them in a string.
-So So that every part of Application Gateway can communicate with each other to sharing required information.
+So that every part of Application Gateway can communicate with each other to sharing required information.

 Default Rule: For a listener (Eg: mstech.KJ.com/*) which backend pool should serve the request with the associated HTTP Setting.